test-editor/deprecated-test-editor-xtext/README.md

 This will take some time for the first run but should be fast afterwards.

+The RCP contains some web based views, which are developed in a seperate cycle.
+They can be build with:

+    gradlew preBuildWeb

 After building the target platform, we can simply build the test editor with:

     mvn clean install